-All off-payroll engagements as of 31 March 2016, for more than £220 per day and that last for longer than six n nonths Number of existing engagements as of 31 March 2016 0 Of which: Number that have existed for less than one year at the time of reporting 0 Number that have existed for between one and two years at the time of reporting 0 Number that have existed for between two and three years at the time of reporting 0 Number that have existed for between three and four years at the time of reporting 0 Number that have existed for four or more years at the time of reporting 0 All existing off-payroll engagements, outlined above, have at some point been subject to a risk based assessment as to whether assurance is required that the individual is paying the right amount of tax and, where necessary, that assurance has been sought.
-Not applicable All new off-payroll engagements, or those that reached six months in duration, between 1 April 2015 and 31 M than £220 per day and that last for longer than six months larch 2016, for more larch 2016, for more 0 than £220 per day and that last for longer than six months Number of new engagements, or those that reached six months in duration, between 1 April 2015 and than £220 per day and that last for longer than six months Number of new engagements, or those that reached six months in duration, between 1 April 2015 and 31 March 2016 Number of the above which include contractual clauses giving the trust the right to request assurance in 0 than £220 per day and that last for longer than six monthsNumber of new engagements, or those that reached six months in duration, between 1 April 2015 and 31 March 2016Number of the above which include contractual clauses giving the trust the right to request assurance in relation to income tax and National Insurance obligations 0 than £220 per day and that last for longer than six monthsNumber of new engagements, or those that reached six months in duration, between 1 April 2015 and 31 March 2016Number of the above which include contractual clauses giving the trust the right to request assurance in relation to income tax and National Insurance obligationsNumber for whom assurance has been requested 0 than £220 per day and that last for longer than six months Number of new engagements, or those that reached six months in duration, between 1 April 2015 and 31 March 2016 Number of the above which include contractual clauses giving the trust the right to request assurance in relation to income tax and National Insurance obligations Number for whom assurance has been requested Of which: 0 0 0
+All off-payroll engagements as of 31 March 2016, for more than £220 per day and that last for longer than six months Number of existing engagements as of 31 March 2016 0 Of which: Number that have existed for less than one year at the time of reporting 0 Number that have existed for between one and two years at the time of reporting 0 Number that have existed for between two and three years at the time of reporting 0 Number that have existed for between three and four years at the time of reporting 0 Number that have existed for four or more years at the time of reporting 0 All existing off-payroll engagements, outlined above, have at some point been subject to a risk based assessment as to whether assurance is required that the individual is paying the right amount of tax and, where necessary, that assurance has been sought.
+Not applicable

+All new off-payroll engagements, or those that reached six months in duration, between 1 April 2015 and 31 March 2016, for more than £220 per day and that last for longer than six months Number of new engagements, or those that reached six months in duration, between 1 April 2015 and 31 March 2016 Number of the above which include contractual clauses giving the trust the right to request assurance in relation to income tax and National Insurance obligations 0 Number for whom assurance has been requested 0 Of which: Number for whom assurance has been received 0 Number for whom assurance has not been received 0 Number that have been terminated as a result of assurance not being received 0

-Any off-payroll engagements of board members, and/or senior officials with significant financial responsibility, between 1 April 2015 and 31 March 2016 Number of off-payroll engagements of board members, and/or senior officials with significant financial responsibility, during the financial year 1 Number of individuals that have been deemed 'board members and/ or senior officials with significant financial responsibility' during the financial year, including both off-payroll and on-payroll engagements 14 Details of the exceptional circumstance that led to each of these engagements Following the departure of the director of finance in April 2014, an interim appointment was made while a recruitment process was undertaken.
+Any off-payroll engagements of board members, and/or senior officials with significant financial responsibility, between 1 April 2015 and 31 March 2016 Number of off-payroll engagements of board members, and/or senior officials with significant financial responsibility, during the financial year 1 Number of individuals that have been deemed 'board members and' or senior officials with significant financial responsibility' during the financial year, including both off-payroll and on-payroll engagements 14 Details of the exceptional circumstance that led to each of these engagements Following the departure of the director of finance in April 2014, an interim appointment was made while a recruitment process was undertaken.
 When an appointment could not be made, a second interim appointment was made while another recruitment process was undertaken and until the substantive appointment joined the organisation.
 Details of the length of time each of these exceptional engagements lasted During 2015/16, the second interim appointment noted above lasted from December 2014 to June 2015.